appkr/api/readme.md

 //          'order'  => 'desc' // if given, given value
 //          'fields' => ['id', 'title', 'published_at'] // if not given, null
 //      ]
-// alternatively we can pass a key.
+// Alternatively we can pass a key.
 //      $transformer->get('limit');
-// will produces
+// Will produce limit parameter:
 //      2
 get(string|null $key)